 Project description: Twenty years ago, ecological studies were often limited by the number of times biologists could find (relocate) their study animals.
 With the advent and now widespread use of GPS collars, that is no longer a primary concern.
 Previously, researchers showed that using more detailed, accurate, and informative habitat information provided stronger, more insightful results than using additional animal relocations.

 Animals do not randomly move across the environment.
 One of the biggest drivers of movement is finding high-quality food sources.
 High-quality food for ungulates, like moose, is often indexed by how easily its proteins and dry matter are digested.
 Researchers from the University of Idaho and National Park Service teamed up to show that these measures of forage quality can be determined using specialized cameras mounted in drones.
-It is hoped that these techniques can be “scaled up” so that key indices of forage quality can be mapped across landscapes and that biologists can be better understand how and why animals utilize their landscape.
+It is hoped that these techniques can be “scaled up” so that key indices of forage quality can be mapped across landscapes and that biologists can better understand how and why animals utilize their landscape.

 Sensor Type: Camera;Multispectral (approx. 4-12 bands);Lidar (terrestrial or bathymetric);